nic-dgl104-winter-2024/rrj-oakintunde/README.md

 I'm interested in hearing your opinions and recommendations on this!

 ## Activity 5 - Star GitHub topics repositories of interest
+Exploring GitHub and giving stars is a new practice, I have learnt to gain knowledge regarding different open-source communities and their latest trends.
+Also, giving stars to interesting topics will be useful for us in future to stay updated for potential learnings.

+To complete this task, I explored the following:

+* GitHub Explore
+* GitHub Topics
+* GitHub Trending
+* GitHub Collections